Five key pitfalls to avoid when implementing OKRs

 OKRs should be ambitious but achievable.
 Striking the right balance can be a challenging endeavor.
 Google's rework guidelines suggest aiming for a "sweet spot" where about 60-70% of OKRs are achieved.
 If you're consistently hitting 100% of your OKRs, they might not be ambitious enough.
 If you're reaching less than 60%, your OKRs could be overly ambitious, potentially discouraging your teams.

 An article by the Harvard Business Review titled "The Stretch Goal Paradox" suggests that setting "stretch goals" can boost performance, but only when the organization has a strong operational foundation and clear strategic direction.
-Hence, OKRs should challenge and inspire teams, but not demoralize them with unattainable targets.
+Hence, you should be setting realistic OKRs.
+OKRs should challenge and inspire teams, but not demoralize them with unattainable targets.

 In the face of an ever-changing business landscape, adaptability is a must.
 This notion became prominent with the advent of software engineering as commonplace in big organizations.
 Prior to this, when projects had fewer unknowns, planning a project from start to finish at the onset was manageable.
 As technology evolved, so did the unknown variables, making it increasingly challenging to predict outcomes.